Discovering...

 Period dramas, music videos, fashion campaigns

-The ornate courtyards of Bahia Palace and the geometric perfection of Ben Youssef Madrasa provide ready-made film sets of extraordinary beauty.
-Both are open to visitors from 20-70 MAD.
+The ornate courtyards of Bahia Palace (entry from 70 MAD) and the geometric perfection of Ben Youssef Madrasa (entry from 20 MAD) provide ready-made film sets of extraordinary beauty.
+Both locations book out for commercial and editorial shoots regularly.

 Cinema History & Rick's Cafe